 Like this?
 Check out more reports from my wanderings around the Spanish city of Bilbao.

 Want to delve further afield?
-I’ve written stack of My 5s from all around Spain.
+I’ve written stacks of articles from all around Spain.